morgancab/happinness/README.md

 # happiness Projet

-The goal of this project was to Build an appication to automate the analysis process of surveys and identify emotions in open questions.
+The goal of this project was to Build an app;ication to automate the analysis process of surveys and identify emotions in open questions.